South Island set to be battered by torrential rain, 140km/h winds - NZ Herald

 Further north in Canterbury and Christchurch, severe winds are forecast with gusts reaching 140km/h about the high country and 120km/h further east.

-MetService says the storm could be significant, and has the potential to be damaging.
+MetService says the storm could be significant and has the potential to be damaging.